Fyjonn/Your-Library/README.md

    * Create a new App Password
    * Copy the generated password
-   * Fill the `EmailSettings` section in `appsettings.json`, by writing down  your email and pasting password
+   * Fill the `EmailSettings` section in `appsettings.json`, by writing down  your email and pasting password 8.Omitting configuring email service (Only if you skipped step 7.)
+   Warning - without configuring this functionality, button "Forgot Password" won't work properly and you won't be able to use retrievieng password optiton.
+   We still recommend to go back and go through step 7.
+If you decided to skip it though follow this step:

+   * In `appsettings.json` file delete this part:

+     "EmailSettings": {
+    "FromEmail": "",
+    "SmtpServer": "smtp.gmail.com",
+    "Port": 587,
+    "Username": "",
+    "Password": ""
+}

+    Remember from now on button "Forgot Passwordd" will not work and clicking it will result in application error.
+But you can still do step 7. later.

 9. Migrate the database in the Package Manager Console: